 Abstract: In modern lawsuits and investigations, the massive volumes of electronic records is daunting.
 How do we make sense of all these records?
 Crowdsourcing may be one effective tool, where a swarm, an army, of virtual workers is employed to review and analyze records.
 CrowdFlower will present a pioneering demonstration of this concept, live at the Summit.
 Don't miss this unprecedented learning experience.
 Download Media alert SANS-CrowdFlower

 Many professionals who visit this blog are looking for education on electronic records or technology law.
-We can deliver custom tutorials on the topics important to you right now.
+Mr. Wright can deliver custom tutorials on the topics important to you right now.
 A tutorial can be one hour, two hours, a half-day, or more.

-Benjamin Wright and Messaging Architects have much experience training professionals on such topics as e-discovery, e-record privacy, data security law, cyber defense investigations, record retention policies, email data restoration, e-commerce records and contracts, and more.
+Benjamin Wright has much experience training professionals on such topics as e-discovery, e-record privacy, data security law, cyber defense investigations, record retention policies, BYOD, e-commerce records and contracts, and more.

-Now we deliver this continuing professional education on a tailored, as-needed basis.
-Tell us what interests you, and we will work with you to develop a curriculum and a delivery plan.
+Now he delivers this continuing professional education on a tailored, as-needed basis.
+Tell him what interests you, and he will work with you to develop a curriculum and a delivery plan.
 The number of students could be one, two, 100, or more.

 The method of delivery could be Webex, on-site, telephone conference, or something else, depending your needs and resources.
 A tutorial could combine lecture and interactive Q & A.